 What if the power is out?

-If you don’t have a generator, most modern phones won’t work.
-Some of the younger readers might not know this, but phones used to work fine when the power was out.
+If you don’t have a generator, most modern phones won’t work because they have to be plugged into an electrical outlet.
+Some of the younger readers might not know this, but phones used to work just fine when the power was out.
 Phone companies have a battery system and backup generators to supply your phone with power even during extended outages.

-- One-way communication is also critical in an urban survival scenario.
+2. One-way communication is also critical in an urban survival scenario.
 I already mentioned the solar powered Etón Charger.
-But if you’re not interest in that, you might want to consider a good hand crank radio.
+But if you’re not interested in that, you might want to consider a good hand crank radio.
 It’s best if it picks up AM, FM and NOAA weather forecasts.
 This will be invaluable during a disaster as you will be able to get warnings and/or instructions from the authorities.

 3. Buy a two-way radio.
 The best ones can cost over $200, but if money is tight, I recommend the Motorola MH230R two-way radio.
 They’re less than $50 and have a range of several miles.
 They also have 22 channels and over 100 privacy codes.
 Practice using them while you still can.
 If the worst happens, you’ll be glad you have them.

 Again, make sure you and your family have a plan in place and are familiar with your equipment ahead of time.
 It’s important.
 Having the ability to communicate long distance during a disaster could mean the difference between life and death.